 Research Assistantships are negotiated with individual faculty members who have the funds to hire a graduate student research assistant.
 Teaching Assistantships are provided to those students who are unable to procure a research assistantship or who wish to develop experience in teaching, contingent on satisfactory performance in prior years.
 Teaching assistants receive their stipend on a semester-by-semester basis.
-Before becoming a teaching assistant, the student must attend the TA Workshop held by the University (http://www.clarku.edu/graduate/newstudents/).
+Before becoming a teaching assistant, the student must attend the TA Workshop held by the University during fall orientation.